-Remember when a hot Saturday night was a night out at Sizzler with mom and dad and your Uncle Stan?
+Remember when a hot Saturday night was a night out at Sizzler with Mom, Dad and Uncle Stan?
 Well, Sizzler went into steep decline after its heyday in the 1970s and '80s.
 In 1996, the company filed for Chapter 11 bankruptcy protection.

 It was a low point for the 54-year-old company, which once had several hundred restaurants and annual sales approaching $1 billion.
 But Sizzler is experiencing a resurgence of sorts.
 Under the guidance of CEO Kerry Kramp, it has reinvented itself and currently has 170 restaurants in the United States and yearly sales of about $300 million.

-Ah, there’s nothing more nostalgic than the sound of that Polaroid camera spitting out your newest photos.
+Ah, there's nothing more nostalgic than the sound of that Polaroid camera spitting out your newest photos.
 It was one of our earliest memories of technological instant gratification.
-But, alas, with digital cameras taking over, Polaroid was destined for demise.
-That was until October 2008, when The Impossible Project made up of 10 former Polaroid employees saved the last Polaroid production plant in the Netherlands and started to invent and produce new instant film materials for the iconic cameras.
+Alas, with digital cameras taking over, Polaroid was destined for demise.
+That was until October 2008, when The Impossible Project, made up of 10 former Polaroid employees, saved the last Polaroid production plant in the Netherlands and started to invent and produce new instant-film materials for the iconic cameras.
 In the process, the company saved 300 million Polaroid cameras from becoming extinct.

 In the late 1990s, the company stopped focusing on design and got itself into trouble, according to Bloomberg Businessweek.

 "Back then, company executives wanted to extend the brand, venturing off on wild forays into new product development.
 The prototypical example: Galidor, a legendary bomb inside the walls of LEGO," Businessweek reported in 2010.